mohammedzamakhan/toddmotto.github.io/_posts/2016-10-26-reactive-formgroup-validation-angular-2.md

 path: 2016-10-26-reactive-formgroup-validation-angular-2.md
 ---

 Validation in Angular 2, various approaches, various APIs to use.
 We're going to use `AbstractControl` to learn how to validate a particular `FormGroup`.
-I covered `FormGroup`, `FormControl` and `FormBuilder` in my previous [template-driven form](/angular-2-forms-reactive) fundamentals article - which I'd recommend checking out before this one if you're new to Angular 2 forms.
+I covered `FormGroup`, `FormControl` and `FormBuilder` in my previous [reactives form](/angular-2-forms-reactive) fundamentals article - which I'd recommend checking out before this one if you're new to Angular 2 forms.

 ### Table of contents